 Pfeifer’s background is in dental materials and polymer chemistry, including real-time material property development and testing under simulated physiological environments in resin and composite restoratives.
 To continue reading, click here.

-Justin Merritt, PhD. has been appointed a member of the Oral Dental and Craniofacial Sciences (ODCS) study section at the NIH.
-This is the study section that reviews all of the dental R01 and R21 grants for the NIH.
+Dr. Merritt has been appointed a member of the Oral Dental and Craniofacial Sciences (ODCS) study section at the NIH.
+This study section reviews all of the dental R01 and R21 grants for the NIH.
 Term runs through 2023.

 He was also a guest presenter at Nationwide Children's Hospital in Columbus, Ohio.
 Lecture entitled: "From stimulus to response: How Streptotoccus mutans coordinates environmental stress perception with structural remodeling of extant biofilms."

 New Steel Bridge Group Practice Leader | Dr. Lenore Supnet

 Dr. "Lenny" Supnet, joined the School of Dentistry in October rounding out our soon-to-be all-female Group Practice Leader Team.